jibundeyare/cours/quotes.md

 > "If you are not paying for it, you’re not the customer; you’re the product being sold." - Andrew Lewis

-For a detailed story of these quotes, see [You’re Not the Customer; You’re the Product – Quote Investigator](https://quoteinvestigator.com/2017/07/16/product/).
+For a detailed story of those two quotes, see [You’re Not the Customer; You’re the Product – Quote Investigator](https://quoteinvestigator.com/2017/07/16/product/).